MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ## Next steps

+This tutorial demonstrated how to use several important functions, but on a small data set.
+Next up are two additional tutorials that explore ScaleR with bigger data sets, and customization approaches if built-in functions are not quite enough.

  - [Analyze large data with ScaleR](scaler-getting-started-3-analyze-large-data.md)
  - [Write custom chunking algorithms](scaler-getting-started-4-write-chunking-algorithms.md)

 ### Try demo scripts

  Another way to learn about ScaleR is through demo scripts.
 Scripts provided in your Microsoft R installation contain code that's very similar to what you see in this tutorial.
+You can highlight portions of the script, right-click **Execute in Interactive** to run the script in RTVS.

-These scripts are located in the *demoScripts* subdirectory of your Microsoft R installation.
+ Demo scripts are located in the *demoScripts* subdirectory of your Microsoft R installation.
 On Windows, this is typically:

  	`C:\Program Files\Microsoft\R Client\R_SERVER\library\RevoScaleR\demoScripts`